-Table 7.1 Impact of Alternative Futures on the Sources of Congestion fluctuations in normal traffic/special events are expected to be increasingly frequent sources of congestion due to the increase in the variation of day-to-day travel demand, resulting from population growth and relaxation of economic constraints on travel.
-The economic and environmental conditions in the pessimistic scenario along with reduced travel demand will most likely increase delay due to weather and work zones.
-Increases in the frequency of rare events such as tornados, snow storms, and flooding will be responsible for infrastructure failure and interruptions.
+As shown in Table 7.1, traffic incidents and physical bottlenecks are expected to be significant sources of travel time unreliability in the Optimistic Scenario.
+The decline in reliability from these sources will be mitigated through safety gains achieved from the extensive use of ITS technologies aimed at improving traffic operations.
+For the Mediocre Scenario, traffic-control devices and fluctuations in normal traffic and special events are expected to be increasingly frequent sources of congestion because of the increase in the variation of day-to-day travel demand, resulting from population growth and relaxation of economic constraints on travel.
+The economic and environmental conditions in the Pessimistic Scenario along with reduced travel demand will most likely increase delay due to weather and work zones.
+Increases in the frequency of rare events such as tornadoes, snowstorms, and flooding will be responsible for infrastructure failure and interruptions.